-It is impossible to think of Russia today without considering Vladimir Putin.
-More than any other major national leader, he personifies his country in the eyes of the outside world, and dominates Western media coverage of Russia to an extraordinary extent.
-In Russia itself, he is likewise the centre of attention for detractors and supporters alike.
-But as Tony Wood argues, this overwhelming focus on the president and his personality means that we understand Russia less than we ever did before.
-Too much attention is paid to the man, and not enough to the country outside the Kremlin’s walls.
+It is impossible to think of Russia today without thinking of Vladimir Putin.
+More than any other major national leader, he personifies his country in the eyes of the world, and dominates Western media coverage.
+In Russia itself, he is likewise the centre of attention both for his supporters and his detractors.
+But, as Tony Wood argues, this focus on Russia’s president gets in the way of any real understanding of the country.
+The West needs to shake off its obsession with Putin and look beyond the Kremlin walls.

-In this timely and provocative analysis, Wood looks beyond Putin to explore the profound changes Russia has undergone since 1991.
-In the process, he challenges many of the common assumptions made about contemporary Russia.
-Though commonly viewed as an ominous return to Soviet authoritarianism, Putin’s rule should instead be seen as a direct continuation of Yeltsin’s in the 1990s.
-And though many of Russia’s problems today are blamed on legacies of the Soviet past, Wood argues that the core features of Putinism—a predatory, authoritarian elite presiding over a vastly unequal society—are integral to the system set in place after the fall of Communism.
+In this timely and provocative analysis, Wood explores the profound changes Russia has undergone since 1991.
+In the process, he challenges several common assumptions made about contemporary Russia.
+Against the idea that Putin represents a return to Soviet authoritarianism, Wood argues that his rule should be seen as a continuation of Yeltsin’s in the 1990s.
+The core features of Putinism — a predatory elite presiding over a vastly unequal society — are in fact integral to the system set in place after the fall of Communism.